Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Introduction

 Compared to smooth surfaces, wall roughness enhances friction, which results in a reduced inner-scaled mean velocity profile.
 This reduction, referred to as the roughness function proposed by \citet{clauser1954} and \citet{hama1954}, is typically expressed as:

-where $\kappa \approx 0.4$ is the von Kármán constant, and $A \approx 5$ is the smooth-wall additive constant, and $B$ depends on the roughness geometry and $k_s^+$ \citep{jimenez2004}.
+where $\kappa \approx 0.4$ is the von K\'{a}rm\'{a}n constant, $A \approx 5$ is the smooth-wall additive constant, and $B$ depends on the roughness geometry and $k_s^+$ \cite{jimenez2004}.
 As $k_s^+$ increases, the flow moves from the smooth to the transitional regime.
 When $\Delta U^+ > 7$, the flow is usually considered fully rough, and $B$ becomes independent of Reynolds number.
-In wall-bounded turbulent flows, the velocity profile is typically separated into two regions: the inner layer, which is directly influenced by the wall and viscous effects, and the outer layer, where the dominant motions are larger in scale and relatively unaffected by the fine-scale details of the wall.
+In wall-bounded turbulent flows, the velocity profile can be separated into two regions: the inner layer, which is directly influenced by the wall and viscous effects; and the outer layer, where the dominant motions are larger in scale and relatively unaffected by the fine-scale details of the wall.
 The inner layer includes the viscous sublayer, the buffer region, and the lower logarithmic layer, and its structure is strongly modified by roughness elements, particularly when their height in wall units, $k_s^+$, becomes significant.